Blog Details Shape

 Software testers are vital to the development team because they help with:

-• Ensuring the finished product is dependable and easy to use is known as quality assurance.
+• Making sure the final product is stable and simple to use is known as quality assurance.

-• Working closely with developers to comprehend requirements and validate fixes is known as collaboration.
+• Close collaboration with developers to understand the requirements and validate the fixes is known as collaboration.

-A crucial software bug could result in a losing millions of dollars in the company.
-An example is the 1996 Ariane 5 rocket failure, which was due to a software glitch that led to a $370 million loss.
-This highlights the role of software testers in preventing expensive mistakes.
+One software defect may cause a company to lose millions of dollars.
+An example is the failure of the 1996 Ariane 5 rocket, which took place due to a software defect that caused a $370 million loss.
+This is an illustration of how software testers assist in preventing costly mistakes.

 Primary Roles and Responsibilities of Software Tester